citp/privacy-policy-historical/t/te/tea/teacherscreditunion.com.au.md

 ##
 Our commitment

-In handling your personal information, Teachers Credit Union is committed to complying with the Privacy Act 1988, the National Privacy Principles and the Credit Union Code of Practice.
+In handling your personal information, Teachers Credit Union is committed to complying with the Privacy Act 1988, the National Privacy Principles and the Mutual Banking Code of Practice.

 ## Why do we require your personal information?